envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Prefer composition to inheritance
+##### Are you favoring composition over inheritance?

 Composition and inheritance are two fundamental approaches to code reuse in object-oriented programming.
 While inheritance is powerful, composition often provides more flexibility and looser coupling between components.

 Key reasons to prefer composition:
 - More flexible design